 Manaslu Trekking is one of the finest, more remote and spectacular trek in Nepal.
-Manaslu Trekking can start two ways from Kathmandu through dhading and Gorkha to the first destination Arughat Bazaar.
-Manaslu Tsum Valley Trek is bordering with the Tibetan plateau of the of the people republic of China to the north-east, Annapurna Conservation Area Project (ACAP) to the east and mid part of Gorkha.
-Manaslu trekking major ethnicity of area is Bhotia (known as Lama), Gurung and Karki and most of the local people follow Buddhism.
+Manaslu Trekking can start two ways from Kathmandu through Dhading and Gorkha to the first destination Arughat Bazaar.
+Manaslu Tsum Valley Trek is bordering with the Tibetan plateau of the people republic of China to the north-east, Annapurna Conservation Area Project (ACAP) to the east and mid part of Gorkha.
+Manaslu trekking major ethnicity of the area is Bhotia (known as Lama), Gurung, and Karki and most of the local people follow Buddhism.
 Gurung, Nhubria, Tsumba, and Kutanggba are major languages spoken by these people.
-This habitat of this area is rich with flora and fauna providing 39 species of mammals, 19 types of forests vegetation, 201 species of birds and 756 species of plants recorded in this area data from Manaslu Conseervation Area Project.
+This habitat of this area is rich with flora and fauna providing 39 species of mammals, 19 types of forest vegetation, 201 species of birds, and 756 species of plants recorded in this area data from Manaslu Conservation Area Project.
 People of the Manaslu Circuit and the Tsum Valley Trekareas still have a strong sense of attachment toward their traditional local culture and rich natural heritage.
-Ancient Gumba, Mani walls and Chhortens abundantly represent the rich culture and natural region.
+Ancient Gumba, Mani walls, and Chhortens abundantly represent the rich culture and natural region.
 Mt.Manaslu 8163mtrs, the eight highest peaks in the world is another major attraction of the region.
-Similarly, unique landscapes, many peaks, waterfalls, forests and lakes via Dudhkunda, Kaltal and Birendra Tal are other attractions of the Manaslu region.
+Similarly, unique landscapes, many peaks, waterfalls, forests, and lakes via Dudhkunda, Kal Tal, and Birendra Tal are other attractions of the Manaslu region.

 Tsum Valley Trek offers really traditional and remote trekking.
 It has been declared a non-violent conservation area and killing of animals is strictly prohibited.
-In Nepal this is an absolute highlight, with strong, friendly, hospitable people, a living Buddhist culture and untouched wildlife because of Buddhist prohibition on hunting.
-Tsum comes from the Tibetan work "Tsombo" which means vivid and we can agree that their unique culture has remained intact in this spectacular place.
+In Nepal, this is an absolute highlight, with strong, friendly, hospitable people, living Buddhist culture and untouched wildlife because of Buddhist prohibition on hunting.
+Tsum comes from the Tibetan word “Tsombo” which means vivid and we can agree that their unique culture has remained intact in this spectacular place.